LassePSH/portfolio/_posts/2024-01-01-copenhagen-walkability.md

 </div> -->

 # Explaining Walkability
 The individuals' experience of moving through the city is a combination of many different factors and is a combination of both micro-level and macro-level features.
-In order to understand walking behavior of individuals it is important to consider both the network structure of the city and the enviormental features.
+In order to understand walking behavior of individuals it is important to consider both the network structure of the city and the environmental features.

 ## Network Features
 To extract properties from the street network, we used a dual graph representation, where streets are represented as nodes and intersections as edges.